underlay/apg-expression-parser/README.md

 The input and output types of expressions are never explicitly written out.

-There are _ten_ kinds of expressions.
-Three out of those nine are recursive, meaning that they contain a list (or several lists) of expressions themselves.
+There are ten kinds of expressions.
+Three of them are recursive, meaning that they contain a list (or several lists) of expressions themselves.

-At the syntax level, expressions are composable in the sense that they always come in a series (ie pipeline), and any expression can be "piped" into any other expression.
+Expressions always come in a series (ie pipeline), and any expression can be "piped" into any other expression.
 Although this is valid syntax, is not always semantically valid.

 The expression syntax has been carefully designed to be unambiguous with respect to grouping: parentheses are allowed for readability, but never affect the semantics since all expressions are associative.